If you are uncertain as to which breast procedure(s) might be right for you then have a look at my page on breasts.

 Content or Fill: Traditionally saline of silicone gel.
 Saline implants can slosh, wrinkle, deflate and are simply bags of salt water which do not have the same feel as breast tissue.
 Where patients and surgeons have the choice, silicone gel filled implants are by far the most popular choice.
 Silicone gel fill may have different degrees of cohesivity.
 Older implants contain non-cohesive silicone – when cut the silicone can leak out and has the consistency of honey.
 Modern implants have more highly cohesive silicone so that when cut the implant resembles a jelly baby, or, as they are sometimes called, gummy bear implants.
 The higher the cohesivity, the firmer the implant.
 I use medium cohesivity implants to minimise the risk of wrinkling and yet keep the benefits of a cohesive implant.
 See a further discussion on the safety of silicone gel filled implants below.

 Profile: How much the implant projects.
-Various profiles exist: low, medium, medium +, high, extra high, etc. For the average patient going from small to a full B or a C cup, I usually use a medium or medium + profile implant.
+Various profiles exist: low, medium (or mini in the Motiva range), medium + (or Demi in Motiva), high (Full), extra high (Corse), etc. For the average patient going from small to a full B or a C cup, I usually use a medium or medium + profile implant or, in the Motiva range, a Demi.
+For women wanting bigger, more projecting breasts – more obviously augmented – a Full profile is used.

 Size: Most women are most concerned about size.
 Women are fearful of going too big and looking ridiculous or going too small and being dissatisfied.
 There are a number of ways of determining size.